 5. Interview for hard and soft skills

-Your accounting interview questions might discuss how up to speed a candidate is with tax code changes, what their experience is in completing complex financial projects with tight deadlines and how they go about preparing budgets.
+You can use accounting interview questions like, “What accounting software are you most familiar with?” to assess a potential hire’s technical knowledge.
+You may want to use the interview process to determine whether a candidate is up to date with tax code changes, what their experience is in completing complex financial projects with tight deadlines, or how they go about preparing budgets.

 6. Follow up with professional references

-You might start by asking a former manager about a technical skill or strength the candidate possesses.
-For example: “I understand Kim took care of budget preparation and analysis for your company.
-Can you tell me more about her duties as staff accountant?”
+Perhaps you want to learn more about a technical skill or strength the candidate possesses.
+So, during a reference check, you might ask a former manager: “I understand Kim took care of budget preparation and analysis for your company.
+Can you tell me more about her duties as a staff accountant?”